-Welcome to my blog on myalgic encephalomyelitis (ME) chronic fatigue syndrome (CFS), postural orthostatic tachycardia (POTS)/dysautonomia, fibromyalgia (FM) & chronic inflammatory response syndrome (CIRS).
+Welcome to this site on myalgic encephalomyelitis (ME) chronic fatigue syndrome (CFS), postural orthostatic tachycardia (POTS)/dysautonomia, fibromyalgia (FM), chronic inflammatory response syndrome (CIRS), attachment and heart rate monitoring.

 Myalgic encephalomyelitis (ME), which I have been diagnosed with, is an illness which affects 0.1-0.2% of the population.
 The main symptom of ME is post-exertional neuroimmune exhaustion (PENE), or postexertional malaise (PEM).
 Symptoms such as widespread pain, muscle weakness, sleep disturbances and autonomic instability occur when the body is unable to meet the energy requirements of physical, emotional or cognitive exertion.
 Recent research shows the body is likely using proteins for energy, has a low anaerobic threshold, produces excess lactate, and is in a state of hypometabolism.
 This may be linked to autoimmunity.